TABLE OF CONTENTS

 Yes.
 You can invite up to two students to participate in the VFP, one of which may be a graduate student.
 All student participants must meet the student eligibility requirements.
 Students must be from your home academic institution, and can only be invited by you through the online application system.
 Invited students will need to apply online as instructed in the automated invitation and must complete and submit their online application by the application deadline.
 Student participation is subject to final approval by the collaborating DOE research staff member.

 No. Students must meet all the student eligibility requirements at the time of applying.
-Eligibility requires that participants be U.S. Citizens or Permanent Resident Aliens at the time of applying.
+Eligibility requires that participants be U.S. Citizens or Lawful Permanent Resident at the time of applying.

 This program states that it provides opportunities to undergraduate and graduate students.
 If one of my students will graduate before the summer for which the team is applying, is that student eligible to participate?